Kate Robbins 3399.40sc

 Current and future physicians, please add your name below.

-The pandemic is exposing the weaknesses of the current healthcare system and why we must create a system that guarantees care for everybody.
-The New York Health Act will provide comprehensive, universal health coverage — including long-term care — for every resident of New York.
+The injustices within the current U.S. healthcare system have never been more apparent.
+We must create a system that guarantees care for everybody.
+The New York Health Act will provide comprehensive, universal healthcare — including long-term care — for every resident of New York.

 We are current and future physicians of New York State.

-Before the COVID pandemic, we were seeing patients needlessly suffering–unable to pay for medications, tests, and doctor visits, delaying treatment, and failing to address treatable illnesses.
-Now during this unprecedented public healthcare crisis, we are witnessing the consequences of the fragmented and unequal system of care: Black and immigrant communities are seeing the highest rates of death from COVID, millions of people are losing their employer-sponsored health plan just when they will need it most, and under-insurance continues to be a problem, especially for mental healthcare, dental care, and home care.
-And yet private insurance companies are posting record profits.
+We see our patients needlessly suffering – routinely denied essential care by their insurance companies and unable to pay for medications, tests, and doctor visits, they are often forced to delay treatment and fail to address treatable illnesses.
+Now, as the pandemic, recent federal cuts to healthcare, and the effects of the growing healthcare affordability crisis continue to unfold, we witness the consequences of this fragmented and unequal system of care: Black and immigrant communities have seen the highest rates of death from COVID and are disproportionately hurt by cuts to Medicaid, millions of people, including striking unionized nurses, have lost their employer-sponsored health plan just when they needed it most, and under-insurance continues to be a problem, especially for mental healthcare, dental care, and home care.
+Private insurance companies posted record profits through the height of the pandemic and continue to make a killing today.
 We cannot remain quiet while the current health insurance system causes millions of New Yorkers to struggle with preventable illness and death.

 Here’s how New Yorkers will benefit:

 1. Comprehensive coverage.
-All residents, regardless of immigration status, will be covered for: primary, preventive, and specialty care; hospitalization; mental health; reproductive health; dental, vision, and hearing; long-term care and support services; and prescription drugs and medical supplies.
-It will be more comprehensive than commercial health plans.
+All residents, regardless of immigration status, will be covered for: primary, preventive, and specialty care; hospitalization; mental health; reproductive health; gender-affirming care; dental, vision, and hearing; long-term care and support services; and prescription drugs and medical supplies.
+It is more comprehensive than any commercial, public, or union-negotiated health plan in existence.

 2. Freedom to choose.
 No network restrictions.
-Patients will choose the doctors they want and make healthcare decisions with them, not with insurance companies.
+No prior-authorizations.
+Patients will choose the doctors they want and make healthcare decisions with them, with no interference by insurance companies.

-3. Fair funding.
+3. Fairly funded.
 No more premiums, deductibles, or co-pays.
 Universal coverage funded through a graduated tax on income, based on ability to pay.
-Healthcare costs will be reduced for 98% of New Yorkers.
+Healthcare costs will be reduced for over 90% of New Yorkers.
 Most business healthcare expenditures will also be reduced.

-4. Decreased administrative costs.
-No more paying insurance companies’ administrative costs and profits.
+4. Generates billions in savings.
+No more paying insurance companies’ administrative costs, profits and advertising.
 No more time spent by doctors, hospitals, employers, and patients completing forms and negotiating with insurance companies.
-The total savings is estimated to be $45 billion.
+The total savings is estimated to be $60 billion, $20 billion net, annually.
 Healthcare will be accountable to the public’s health, not to insurance company stockholders.
+Major county and property tax savings.

 5. Reduced cost of drugs and devices.
 Direct negotiation with pharmaceutical companies and medical device makers will bring prices down by as much as 40%.

 Today, 25 states are considering single-payer legislation.
 New York is the closest to passing a bill.
-Make our state a national leader in pandemic recovery by supporting and passing the New York Health Act and enshrining health as a human right for all.
+Make our state a national leader in protecting residents from federal cuts to care and in pandemic recovery by supporting and passing the New York Health Act and enshrining health as a human right for all.
 Passing the NY Health Act has never been more urgent.

 Sincerely,